 CBT often entails homework assignments

-Sessions often involve homework assignments (may be called "action plans") for you to implement outside of sessions.
+Sessions often involve homework assignments, also called "action plans,” for you to implement outside of sessions.

 Typical homework assignments include:

-- Journaling negative thoughts throughout the day so you can begin looking at these thoughts and challenging them
+- Journaling, especially about any negative thoughts that arise throughout the day so you can begin looking at these thoughts and challenging them

 - Writing self statements to counteract the negative thoughts you have throughout the day